+Man's agency unknown.
+As recompense, I claim the right To sit on yonder Throne!"
 Ceased Lucifer.
-The breathless hush

-Resumed and denser grew.

-All eyes were turned; the general gaze

-One common magnet drew.

-A moment there was solemn pause-

-Then, like the thunder-burst,

-Rolled forth from lips Omnipotent,

-The words: "I'LL SEND THE FIRST!"
+The breathless hush Resumed and denser grew.
+All eyes were turned; the general gaze One common magnet drew.
+A moment there was solemn pause- Then, like the thunder-burst, Rolled forth from lips Omnipotent, The words: "I'LL SEND THE FIRST!"
 'Twas done.
 From congregation vast, Tumultuous murmurs rose; Waves of conflicting sound, as when Two meeting seas oppose.
-'Twas finished-but the heavens wept-And still their annals tell How God's elect was chosen Christ, O'er One who fighting fell.
-(Poetical Writings 136-39).
+'Twas finished-but the heavens wept- And still their annals tell How God's elect was chosen Christ, O'er One who fighting fell.4

 6. Pursuant to God's plan, Adam and Eve made the choice that caused the Fall, making mankind subject to mortality and sin in the world.

-But of the tree of the knowledge of good and evil, thou shalt not eat of it [the Lord told Adam and Eve], nevertheless, thou mayest choose for thyself, for it is given unto thee; but, remember that I forbid it, for in the day thou eatest thereof thou shalt surely die (Moses 3:17).

-Adam and Eve were able to bring about the fall by choice because they had alternatives and they had free agency, whose essence is described in these words: ". . . thou mayest choose for thyself, for it is given unto thee" (Moses 3:17).
+"But of the tree of the knowledge of good and evil, thou shalt not eat of it [the Lord told Adam and Eve], nevertheless, thou mayest choose for thyself, for it is given unto thee; but, remember that I forbid it, for in the day thou eatest thereof thou shalt surely die" (Moses 3:17).
+Adam and Eve were able to bring about the Fall by choice because they had alternatives and they had agency, whose essence is described in these words: "Thou mayest choose for thyself, for it is given unto thee."

-Thus we see that what we call "the Fall" and the "transgression of Adam" was a necessary step that resulted from our first parents' exercise of their gift of free agency.
-As we read in Second Nephi, Lehi explained:

-But behold, all things have been done in the wisdom of him who knoweth all things.

-Adam fell that men might be; and men are, that they might have joy (2 Nephi 2:24-25).
+Thus we see that what we call "the Fall" and "the transgression of Adam" was a necessary step that resulted from our first parents' exercise of their gift of agency.
+In 2 Nephi, Lehi explained, "But behold, all things have been done in the wisdom of him who knoweth all things.
+Adam fell that men might be; and men are, that they might have joy" (2 Nephi 2:24-25).

-With the fall came mortality and an opportunity to be tested.
-The Lord told Adam that his children were given "to know good from evil; wherefore they are agents unto themselves" (Moses 6:56).
-Alma taught that with the fall man became as Gods, knowing good from evil, placing themselves in a state to act, or being placed in a state to act according to their wills and pleasures, whether to do evil or to do good (Alma 12:31; see also 42:7).
+With the Fall came mortality and an opportunity to be tested.
+The Lord proclaimed that Adam's children were given "to know good from evil; wherefore they are agents unto themselves" (Moses 6:56).
+Alma taught that with the Fall men became "as Gods, knowing good from evil, placing themselves in a state to act, or being placed in a state to act according to their wills and pleasures, whether to do evil or to do good" (Alma 12:31; see also 42:7).

-Similarly, the prophet Samuel taught: "For behold, ye are free; ye are permitted to act for yourselves; for behold, God hath given unto you a knowledge and he hath made you free" (Hel.
-14:30).
-Note that in this teaching the word "free" means free agency.
+Similarly, the prophet Samuel taught: "For behold, ye are free; ye are permitted to act for yourselves; for behold, God hath given unto you a knowledge and he hath made you free" (Helaman 14:30).
+Note that in this teaching the word free refers to agency.

 7. We are here to be tested, and this cannot occur without opposition in all things.
 On this subject, 2 Nephi enlarges our understanding.
-Father Lehi taught his son Jacob:

-It must needs be, that there is an opposition in all things.
+Father Lehi taught his son Jacob, "It must needs be, that there is an opposition in all things.
 If not so, my first-born in the wilderness, righteousness could not be brought to pass, neither wickedness, neither holiness nor misery, neither good nor bad.
-Wherefore, all things must needs be a compound in one (2 Nephi 2:11).
+Wherefore, all things must needs be a compound in one" (2 Nephi 2:11).

-In other words, if we did not have opposition, we could not exercise our free agency by making choices.
+In other words, if we did not have opposition, we could not exercise our agency by making choices.
 "Wherefore," Father Lehi explained, "the Lord God gave unto man that he should act for himself.
 Wherefore, man could not act for himself save it should be that he was enticed by the one or the other" (2 Nephi 2:16).